 - The test is identified by the strings appName and testName.

 - When the images are being captured on the test browser (as opposed to a test that uses the Ultrafast Grid):

 - The Viewport size attribute is defined by the viewportSize parameter.

 - The HostApp attribute is derived from the test browser name and version (i.e. from the driver parameter).

 - The HostOS attribute is derived from the operating system the browser runs on.

-- When the test uses the Ultrafast Grid, the execution environment attributes are derived from the UFG browsers used to render the checkpoint images, which are specified using the following UFG configuration methods:
+- When the test uses the Ultrafast Grid, the execution environment attributes are derived from the Ultrafast Grid parameters passed to to the Ultrafast Grid target configuration methods:

 Eyes chooses a baseline based on three criteria:

 - Finding one or more matching baselines.

 - Selecting baselines from the set of matching baselines that are compatible.